Integrated Telecom Technology: Joint development with Ericsson

-PMC-Sierra acquisition
+Acquisition by PMC-Sierra - 1998

 The AAL1Gator device was designed to connect to T1/E1 framers sold by PMC-Sierra.
 The runaway success of the AAL1gator device drove the sales of many additional T1/E1 framers by PMC.
 This led to the acquisition of IgT by PMC-Sierra, Inc. in May 1998 for USD $55M.
-This was also driven by the Asian financial crisis of 1997/1998 which caused Samsung to become interested in selling its interest in the company.
+This was also driven by the 1997 Asian financial crisis, which caused Samsung to become interested in selling its interest in the company.
 The AAL1gator also sold well for PMC-Sierra.

-Update
+Subsequent to acquisition

 In 2003 PMC-Sierra shut down the IgT office in Gaithersburg, Maryland laying off all of the remaining employees there.
 A number of the San Jose office employees remain with the company.

 Several of the devices produced by IgT remain for sale by PMC.
 A number of other devices were discontinued when LSI Logic dropped support for the fabrication process in which they were made.

-IgT in Retrospect
+Legacy

 Despite the shutdown of the IgT design center in Gaithersburg in the aftermath of the telecom bubble, IgT was a fair investment for PMC-Sierra.
 The substantial rate of return from IgT is due to the combination of the moderate price paid by PMC, the strong financial return provided by the AAL1gator family of products, and the contribution of the remaining San Jose team to several successful PMC projects, including the strong selling Arrow2xGE Ethernet over SONET mapping device.
 When evaluated on a rate of ROI basis (rate of Return on Investment), IgT likely ranks second amongst the 14 Sierra/PMC-Sierra acquisitions, behind the acquisition of PMC by Sierra Semiconductor.